iGEMCalgary/iGEMScraper/README.md

 ### Exporting

 Exporting is also done through the pipelines.py file.
 By default, the scraper will use the JsonLinesItemExporter provided by Scrapy.
 This will export the pages as a .jl file.
 If changing the export format is desired or if the existing functionality is simply not enough, one may use the Scrapy [Item Exporters](https://docs.scrapy.org/en/latest/topics/exporters.html) and the [Item Pipeline](https://docs.scrapy.org/en/latest/topics/item-pipeline.html) docs to customize the functionality of the exporter.

+## License
+The code is provided under the MIT license.